Two-Tone Kitchen Cabinets: Trend or Timeless Design Choice?

 • Cleaner, more controlled installation

 This is known as a surface waterproofing system and it stops water before it has a chance to penetrate deeply into the shower assembly.
+Therefore, the system remains cleaner, dries faster, and performs more predictably over time.

 The Core Difference: Surface Waterproofing vs. Water Management